louters/cs50x/final_project/README.md

 ## Road map
-- Fix parsing for when rate is stated in a currency different from country's the main currency
+- Fix parsing when rate is stated in a currency different from the country's main currency
 - Add register/login features
 - Add history functionality (ie consult past trips and rates)
 - Add exchange rate with GBP in order to convert scale rates to GBP